 No. Before getting your car registered in NC, you need to get a title from the NCDMV, which acts as proof of ownership.

 This was all about NC license plate lookup, vehicle registration in NC, and related information.
 If you are looking for a trusted NC license plate lookup for free, visit VinPit.
-Along with NC license plate lookup, you will also find services like VIN check, VIN decoder, vehicle history report, and other such related services for free.
+Along with NC license plate lookup, you will also find services like VIN check, VIN decoder, vehicle history report collection tool, and other related services for free.